3DPrintDemon/Demon_Klipper_Essentials_Unified/README.md

 ## SUPPORT FOR SOVOL'S PLR SYSTEM ADDED!!

 If you have a Klipper error or power outage on your Sovol printer running stock firmware don't worry!
-The DEKU macros now can make use of the Sovol PLR feature!
+The DKEU macros now can make use of the Sovol PLR feature!

 <br>